cyberforge1/imageForge/README.md

-# imageForge - Full-Stack Django Web App
+# imageForge - Full-Stack Django Application

 ## Project Overview
 This is a full-stack Django-based web application that integrates the OPENAI API by using the ChatGPT 3.5 Turbo and DALL-E 2 Models to generate random and unique artwork.